MichaelsPlayground/BleServerBlessedOriginal/nrfconnect_manual.md

 ![heart_rate_data](https://github.com/MichaelsPlayground/BleServerBlessedOriginal/blob/master/docs/server04.png?raw=true)

-6) Pressing the "INDICATE" arrow will activate a continous sending of the heart rate (this server is running an update every second).
+6) Pressing the "INDICATE" arrow will activate a continuous sending of the heart rate (this server is running an update every second).
 In the "Descriptors" section you see that "Indications enabled" shows up.
 A second press on the "INDICATE" button will stop the indication.